swidler/roam-python/README.md

 	-t set True to trim ends during processing
 	-cf set True for dir with one file per chromosome
 	-m mapping quality for read
 	-q mapping quality for position
-	-st stages of process to be run, a list specified with no quotes or commas, eg -st bam diagnose -o directory for saved (pickled) object files (include final / for all directories) -fd directory for multiple input files
+	-rm method of reconstruction (can be histogram, lin, or log; default is histogram) -st stages of process to be run, a list specified with no quotes or commas, eg -st bam diagnose -o directory for saved (pickled) object files (include final / for all directories) -fd directory for multiple input files